xiaohunying/notes/pages/aws-security.md

 always associate a role to an EC2 instance for accessing AWS resources over storing local credentials on the instance itself.

-Advantages of IAM Roles:
-- Roles don't have any access keys or credentials associated with them.
+Roles don't have any access keys or credentials associated with them.
 The credentials are dynamically assigned by AWS.
-- You can alter the permissions assigned to the Role and all the EC2 instance associated will have the correct access.
+You can alter the permissions assigned to the Role and all the EC2 instance associated will have the correct access.

 There are currently 4 different types of Roles:
 - AWS Service Role